Bira/octopus-carnival/_drafts/dfrpg-adventurers-scout.md

 The Scout resembles the D&D Ranger, but not just any ranger.
 It's specifically the D&D 4th Edition Archer Ranger.
 This profession has nothing to do with magic, but is very skilled at sneaking, tracking, and surviving in the wild.
-And they love to reach out over great distances and touch people's hearts (with arrows).
+And they love to reach out across the distance between people and touch their hearts (with arrows).

 This is ultimately a very simple template, but it also does its job extremely well, and it's likely to be your main point of engagement with the DFRPG's